 The board-certified ophthalmologists at the Marietta Eye Clinic and the American Academy of Ophthalmology recommend adults get a complete eye examination at age 40 to establish a baseline for key eye health measures.
-This baseline data helps physicians to ensure they can track the health of their patient’s eyes over the course of their adult life.
-However, there are certain health groups who should not wait until they are age 40 to seek routine, preventative care.
+This baseline data helps physicians to ensure they can track the health of their patients’ eyes over the course of their adult life.
+However, there are certain health groups that should not wait until they are age 40 to seek routine preventative care.
 These groups need to take an earlier, more aggressive approach to ensuring optimal eye health and vision throughout their lifetime.

 If you have a diabetes diagnosis, please review the following information on steps you should take to ensure your vision and eye health remain optimal:

-If you have family members with eye disease, you could be at a higher risk of developing those diseases as well.
+If you have family members with eye disease, you could be at a higher risk of developing those diseases, as well.
 Glaucoma, age-related macular degeneration, cataracts, and other eye diseases can be genetic.
-According to the American Academy of Ophthalmology, having a family member with glaucoma makes you four to nine times more likely to develop this disease.
+According to the American Academy of Ophthalmology, having a family member with glaucoma makes you 4 to 9 times more likely to develop this disease.
 Glaucoma is a serious condition and when left untreated leads to blindness.

 According to the National Eye Institute, age-related macular degeneration is a leading cause of severe and irreversible vision loss in people over the age of 50.
-When the small central portion of the retina, know as the macula, deteriorates the center of your field of view may appear blurry, distorted, or dark.
-Catching signs of this early are vital to maintaining the ability to see clearly.
+When the small central portion of the retina, know as the macula, deteriorates, the center of your field of view may appear blurry, distorted, or dark.
+Catching signs of this early on is vital to maintaining the ability to see clearly.

-Cataract is a condition where the natural lens of the eye becomes cloudy causing many visual problems such as blurred vision, difficulty driving at night, and needing more light for daily activities such as reading.
+Cataract is a condition in which the natural lens of the eye becomes cloudy, causing many visual problems, such as blurred vision, difficulty driving at night, and needing more light for daily activities such as reading.
 This is a common condition such that the National Eye Institute projects nearly 40 million Americans will have cataracts by 2030.